 Flowering plants are best avoided by hay fever sufferers due to the pollen they admit into the air.
 However, the peace lily is the least harmful as it has short stamens and little pollen.
 It also helps to filter out pollutants which can reduce hay fever symptoms.

 Symptoms can also be relieved through medication.
 Antihistamines in particular can ease the symptoms of hay fever.
 Antihistamines work by blocking the production of histamines which reduces inflammation and therefore can reduce symptoms entirely.
 One medication that is extremely effective at this is fexofenadine.
-The drug inhibits the inflammation and can prevent the runny nose and watery eyes.
+The drug inhibits inflammation and can prevent a runny nose and watery eyes.

 Whenever buying medication online, make sure you order from a licensed online pharmacy service such as e-Surgery.